Missions Trip SupportRraising

 Some have a terrible attitude about support raising, disdainfully calling it "begging."
 I'm no help to them either.
 For one thing, a negative attitude about this one issue often indicates other issues which mean problems for a mission team.
 If God calls a person to a specific mission, He calls them to the support-raising procedure of that mission.

 Others feel God is leading them in a different way, but they just can't put it into words.
 I gladly tell those people about the funding approach we use in WEC International.
-It's something which our founder, C.T.
-Studd, learned from Hudson Taylor.
-Taylor had picked up the idea from George Muller.
+Our founder, C.T.
+Studd, learned it from Hudson Taylor, who had picked up the idea from George Muller.

 Our approach is simply this.
 When God calls us to serve Him, we believe that call includes an assurance of providing the necessary money for that ministry.
 Therefore, in that confidence, we choose not to make appeals or solicitations (or hints).
 Instead, we trust in God to sovereignly move upon people and churches to support us.
 We let people know what we are doing or planning to do, but the information about our ministry does not include information about our finances.